Jewish Tour of Galicia, Eastern Poland:

 Step into the rich and complex Jewish heritage of Eastern Poland, once known as Polish Galicia, with this immersive virtual tour through Tarnów, Przemyśl, and Rzeszów.
 These historic towns, once home to vibrant Jewish communities, reveal stories of resilience, culture, and loss that still echo today.

-In Tarnów, the beautifully preserved old town contrasts with the haunting ruins of the Great Synagogue and the Jewish cemetery, bearing witness to centuries of life and the town's tragic role in the Holocaust.
+In Tarnów, the beautifully preserved old town contrasts with the haunting ruins of the Great Synagogue and the historic Jewish cemetery, bearing witness to centuries of life and the town's tragic role in the Holocaust.

-This tour offers insight into everyday Jewish life, cultural contributions, and the devastating events of the 20th century, connecting history with memory in a meaningful way.
+This tour offers insight into everyday Jewish life, cultural contributions, and the devastating events of the 20th century—connecting history with memory in a meaningful way.

 About Olga

-An Odessa local, Olga Bokhonovskaya has spent lots of time living abroad.
-She's earned her MBA in the US and formerly has been employed in the field of international marketing in California, London Moscow.
-She switched to the tourism industry in 2011 and founded Odessa Walks tour agency back in her hometown Odessa.
-Because of the pandemic, she created live-stream virtual programs starting in 2020 that share her hometown's beauty and rich history with people from around the world.
+An Odesa local, Olga Bokhonovskaya has spent much of her life living abroad.
+She earned her MBA in the US and previously worked in international marketing in California, London, and Moscow.
+In 2011, she transitioned to the tourism industry and founded Odessa Walks, a tour agency in her hometown of Odesa.
+During the pandemic, she began creating live-stream virtual programs in 2020, sharing her hometown's beauty and rich history with people around the world.

 RECORDING INFORMATION